 Regardless, if it has been two hours, you had two drinks, but you still feel intoxicated, you shouldn’t drive.
 Just because the hour limit has passed doesn’t mean you are free to drive – you could still be intoxicated.

 Don’t Risk a DUI – Have a Designated Driver

-Instead of waiting for when you can drive, the best way to get where you need to go safely is to not drink and drive at all.
+Instead of waiting for when you can drive, the best way to get where you need to go safely is not to drink and drive at all.
 Having a designated driver is your best protection against a DUI.

 A DUI is more than just jail time.
-If are convicted of a DUI, you will not only serve time in jail, but you will also pay fines and have a permanent criminal record.
+If you are convicted of a DUI, you will not only serve time in jail, but you will also pay fines and have a permanent criminal record.
 The record may impact your employment capacity, and you could lose your driver’s license for up to one year – even for a first offense.